M.Div. in Care and Counseling

 Become Equipped to Meet Emotional and Spiritual Needs of Others

-The M.Div. in Care and Counseling provides you with a comprehensive range of biblical-theological knowledge and practical skills for ministry leadership along with specialized skills to address emotional, relational and spiritual needs using short-term counseling resources.
+The Master of Divinity in Care and Counseling provides you with a comprehensive range of biblical-theological knowledge and practical skills for ministry leadership along with specialized skills to address emotional, relational and spiritual needs using short-term counseling resources.
 It prepares you to serve in a counseling, family life or spiritual formation ministry in a church, para-church or cross-cultural ministry setting.

 The Master of Divinity degree provides students with a comprehensive range of biblical-theological knowledge and practical skills for ministry leadership in a variety of contexts.
 Through a personalized curriculum, this program prepares students for effective ministry in a local church, with a para-church organization or with a mission agency.